THE SPECTRE OF DONALD TRUMP LOOMS OVER UKRAINE

 According to Kenilorea: “Thousands of Malaita Province people took to the streets in Auki in a powerful show of solidarity in support for Premier Daniel Suidani.
 Villagers with very little money contributed towards purchase of fuel for transportation into Auki.
 The people called on their respective members of the provincial assembly to support Premier Suidani.”

-The police brokered a withdrawal of the motion and it was withdrawn on the same day it was to be tabled.
+The police brokered a withdrawal of the motion and it was withdrawn on the same day it was to be put forward.
 The member who was to table it apologized for his actions and asked forgiveness for working against the will of the people.
 Premier Suidani apologized to him for the actions of the crowd, and thanked him for withdrawing the motion.

 Remember this event—it’ll come up later.